 Local restaurants and volunteers play a crucial role by providing empty oyster shells for restoration work through CBF's oyster shell recycling program.
 Waterfront homeowners have also made a real difference by growing oysters off docks through CBF's oyster gardening program.
 Many of the oysters grown by CBF volunteers have been planted on sanctuary reefs in the Lafayette.

 The Chesapeake Bay Foundation also placed about 1,500 reef balls in the Lafayette since 2010.
 These large hollow concrete domes build up three-dimensional structure quickly, jump-starting a whole new ecosystem.
 They are dotted with big holes, creating hiding places for aquatic life and plenty of area for oysters to latch on to.
-A recent CBF survey found more than 2,000 oysters on average growing on a single 18-inch-diameter reef ball.
+A CBF survey found more than 2,000 oysters on average growing on a single 18-inch-diameter reef ball.